 IMPACT teams are led by at least two Cornerstone staff members and typically consist of 10-12 students per team.
 Each student will have a chance to sign up for the team of his or her choice at the beginning of the school year.
 Not every student will receive his or her first choice because team size is limited.
 For those teams that are extremely popular and fill up quickly, we will try to offer the teams again the following year.
 At that point, students who have already been on that team will not be able to register and take the spots first.
 If the spots do not fill, then students who have already been on that team will be able to participate in that trip again.

 How do teams prepare for IMPACT week?

-Teams meet five times prior to IMPACT week to prepare for their mission, develop leadership skills, and bond as a team.
+Teams meet six times prior to IMPACT week to prepare for their mission, develop leadership skills, and bond as a team.
 During these meetings, students are taught and encouraged to engage and impact the world for Jesus.